CAPE MAY POINT

 The Borough of Cape May Point - just 192 acres in size and one of the smallest municipalities in New Jersey - is a magical place.

 Cape May Point was founded as “Sea Grove,” by Alexander Whilldin in 1875 and designated as a Borough in 1878.
 It has evolved from a bustling seaside resort with multiple hotels and other commercial properties to the serene, low key community we enjoy today.
 Famous residents included President Benjamin Harrison and retailer John Wanamaker, also a Co-Founder.

 The Point retains its “destination” status for many reasons, including the millions of birds and butterflies that migrate across its borders annually.
 The world renowned Cape May Bird Observatory - located adjacent to Lake Lily - draws thousands of visitors annually to its walks and festivals.

-There are 621 dwellings in Cape May Point, 226 permanent residents and 183 registered voters.
+There are 621 dwellings in Cape May Point, 204 residents and 196 registered voters.
 The Borough’s population swells to approximately 3,600 around the July 4 Holiday.

 The various Cape May Point community organizations host social, charitable and conservation programs year-round and are rich with opportunities for volunteers of all interests and abilities.
 We encourage all property owners and full and part-time residents to consider volunteering, supporting and participating in Cape May Point programs.